 So what can you do to build up your page around this algorithm?

 - Post less, but better: With the current Facebook algorithm it really is a case of quality over quantity.
-Rather than post 10 things each week, maybe post 4/5 but make sure they are VERY relevant to your audience and they are high quality.
+Rather than post 10 things each week, maybe post 4 or 5 but make sure they are VERY relevant to your audience and they are high quality.

 - 'Boost' your posts: The most effective way to ensure a consistent reach and a better chance of engagement with your post and your page is to 'boost' as many of your posts as possible.
 This is essentially you putting a little bit of money behind your post (it can be as little as a couple of pounds a day).
 It means that your post will be seen in the newsfeed of all of your fans (rather than just 23.5%) and it allows you to set an audience group of people you'd like to target who aren't already fans of your page.
 Using this, you can effectively reach out to new people who aren't already exposed to your brand, and tailor the targeting options to your ideal customer.

-- Use Insights: Facebook's built in analytics tool, 'Insights', is actually pretty good.
-Lots of marketers will look at more in depth services, but for a small-medium business you can't really go wrong with the features and metrics available to you with Insights.
-You should be using Insights on a regular basis to determine what kind of posts are working for you, which ones have and better engagement rate and which ones hold more value to you.
+- Use Insights: Facebook's built-in analytics tool, 'Insights', is actually pretty good.
+Lots of marketers will look at more in-depth services, but for an SME you can't really go wrong with the features and metrics available to you with Insights.
+You should be using Insights on a regular basis to determine what kind of posts are working for you, which ones have better engagement rates and which ones hold more value to you.